MicrosoftDocs/altspace-vr/altspace-vr/world-building/world-building-getting-started.md

 Welcome, World-Builder!

-This guide will help you create and share your first Altspace World!
+This guide will help you create and share your first AltspaceVR World!
+The instructions below step you through creating a world in your browser.
+You can also create worlds using the AltspaceVR app in your headset.

-## Creating
+## Create a world on the AltspaceVR website

 1. Sign up for your free AltspaceVR account if you haven't done so already.
-1. If you're new to AltspaceVR, we recommend that you complete both of the tutorials.
-To reach them, on the main screen in the AltspaceVR app, click **Tutorials**.
+2. If you're new to AltspaceVR, we recommend that you complete both of the tutorials.
+To reach them, open the AltspaceVR app, and on the main screen, click **Tutorials**.

 ![A screenshot of the main screen with the Tutorials button highlighted.](images/001-tutorials.png)

-1. In your browser, go to [https://altvr.com/](https://altvr.com/).
+1. In your browser, go to [https://altvr.com/](https://altvr.com/) and sign in.
 1. In the top-level menu bar, click **More**, and then select **Worlds**.

 ![A screenshot of Web app with "Worlds" selected.](images/002-worlds.png)